Site

 PROTECTIONS AFFORDED CITIZENS TO PARTICIPATE IN THE POLITICAL PROCESS

-Amendment 1: Freedom of religion, speech, press, and assembly; the right to petition the government.
+Amendment 1: Freedom of religion, speech, press and assembly, the right

 PROTECTIONS AGAINST ARBITRARY POLICE AND COURT ACTION